 History of Handheld Explosives

-Among European military units the first grenadiers were among the French.
+Among European military units, the first grenadiers were among the French.
 The word “grenade” was first recorded in 1536, during records of the siege of Arles in southern France.
-They were used by forces under King Francis I. These early grenades were made of glass globes, jars, kegs and firepots.
-In 1665 a we have a historical reference to explosives carried in a pocket called a grena-diere.
+They were used by forces under King Francis I. These early grenades were made of glass globes, jars, kegs, and firepots.
+In 1665 we have a historical reference to explosives carried in a pocket called a grena-diere.
 By 1667, the French army had regular companies of grenadiers.
 They were quickly copied by the English.
 The first description of grenadiers for England is this quote from

 His Majesty and a world of company were in the field; and the whole army in battalia; a very glorious sight..
 Now were brought into service a new sort of soldiers, called Grenadiers who were dexterous in flinging hand grenadoes, every one having a pouch full.
 They wore furred caps with coped crowns like Janizaries, which made them look very fierce, and some had long hoods hanging down behind as we picture fools.
 Their clothing being likewise piebald, yellow and red.